I literally have no idea what I’d be doing if I wasn’t travelling.

 Are you considering a trip, and wonder what all the fuss is about?
 I had a think and put together a list of 100 reasons why I love travel.

-The number one reason to (and advantage of) travel!
 You get to see new parts of the world.
 You realise very quickly how much is out there, and how unique each new place can be.
-I love treading foot on foreign shores.
+I want to travel to every country in the world!

 2. Experience New Cultures